maak-sdu/pyEchem/mti_extract_write_plot/README.md

 content of the working electrode will be exported to more user-friendly `.txt` files.
 This goes for all of the data but also for each individual cycle.

-A number of plots will be created, including time vs. the working ion potential, working ion content of the working electrode vs. the working electrode potential, capacity (charge and discharge) vs. working electrode potential, cycle number vs. capacity (charge and discharge), and cycle number vs. couloumbic efficiency.
+A number of plots will be created, including:
+- time vs. the working ion potential
+- working ion content of the working electrode vs. the working electrode potential
+- capacity (charge and discharge) vs. working electrode potential
+- cycle number vs. capacity (charge and discharge)
+- cycle number vs. couloumbic efficiency
 All plots will be saved to `png`, `pdf`, and `svg` files.

 ## Setup and installation
 The following guidelines assume that the user runs a conda distribution, i.e.,